Maria Pavlova

 2014„TTIP-Life Patented“, Art Director

-2014„The Dance I Don't Want to Remember“, costumes, Tanzquartier Vienna
+2014„The Dance I Don't Want to Remember“, costumes, Tanzquartier Vienna, Austria

 2011„Zona“, setdesign, multi-channel video project at Open Source Gallery by Michael Poetschko

-2009„Le Pescatrici“, J.Haydn, stagedesign and costumes, Chamber Opera, Vienna
+2009„Le Pescatrici“, J.Haydn, stagedesign and costumes, Chamber Opera, Vienna, Austria

-2008„Introducing the Karl“, stagedesign, Academy of Fine Arts, Vienna
+2008„Introducing the Karl“, stagedesign, Academy of Fine Arts, Vienna, Austria

-2005„Der Anatom“, stagedesign and costumes, Burgtheater production, Vienna
+2005„Der Anatom“, stagedesign and costumes, Burgtheater production, Vienna, Austria

-2004„In the countryside“, stagedesign, Max Reinhardt Seminar, Vienna
+2004„In the countryside“, stagedesign, Max Reinhardt Seminar, Vienna, Austria

 Upcoming